8 Ways to Make Christmas Morning Even More Special

 3. Create a Gift Scavenger Hunt

 Make opening presents even more exciting by hiding them around the house!
-Let everyone find their gifts before tearing into them.
-Then, gather around together and open the presents one-by-one, savoring the joy each gift provides.
+Let everyone find their gifts before tearing them.
+Then, gather around together and open the presents one by one, savoring the joy each gift provides.
 Teach your kids the importance of giving back— after opening their new toys, have them choose an old one to donate to your local shelter.

 5. Make a Festive Breakfast